-Direct competitors offer very similar products and services.
+They offer very similar products and services.
 You will probably know most of these.

-Indirect competitors may offer similar products and services within a wider offer.
+They may offer similar products and services within a wider offer.
 These can often be found by doing keyword analysis and seeing who also appears on terms you are ranking for.

-Perceived or replacement competitors may not offer similar products or even be in the same industry but they may offer products that can become perceived as replacements.
+They may not offer similar products or even be in the same industry but they may offer products that can become perceived as replacements.
 Social listening and customer surveys can help you understand your audience and detect these competitors.

 Few of us have time to carry out thorough analysis of 20+ sites, so narrow this list down to between three to five; incorporating a mix of the types above.

 By doing this, you’ll be on your way to gaining a rounded view of the industry offering products and services similar to yours.

 From load speed and H1 tags, to relevant on-page content, there are various ways you can gauge the success of your competitor’s onsite SEO.